rendajs/manual/manual/en/assets/main.md

 file with any text editor.
 Some examples include: materials, vertex state, or sampler assets.

+Usually these files have their default values omitted inside the JSON file.
+This makes it very easy to read them when authoring new files or comitting changes in Git.

 Other assets like images or audio files are usually more efficient to store in a binary format.
 These might not be as easy to view in a text editor, though you can usually edit them with external tools.
 One exception are `.rmesh` files,